mitchhit234/meleeWebProject/README.md

 * Find missing character animation GIFs, such as most Pichu's animations and most character's throws

+* Give user the option to go "frame-by-frame" on character GIFs

+* Clean up the info page

 * Clean up the "Attacks" data table by seperating attacks among ground normals, aerials, grounded specials, and aerial specials

 * Add search bar on homepage for characters, potentially search bar on character pages for attacks